Pinewood Lodge Campground has been family owned and operated since 1952, but our story started many, many years before that.

 Destructive hurricanes in 1938 and 1944 caused over 2000 pine trees to fall on the property.
-Using hand-milled lumber from the knotty pines that fell during the hurricanes, Albert and his father constructed what is now Pinewood Lodge.
-Although construction was difficult during the tumultuous war years and without electricity, the project proved to be extremely fulfilling.
+In January of 1947, using hand-milled lumber from the knotty pines that fell during the hurricanes, Albert and his father began construction on what is now “The Lodge” – Pinewood Lodge.
+Although construction was difficult during the tumultuous war years and without water or electricity, the project proved to be extremely fulfilling for the father and son duo.

-In 1952 the first function was held at Pinewood Lodge, marking its “Grand Opening”.
+In 1951 the first function was held at Pinewood Lodge, marking its “Grand Opening”.
 The success of the first party led to many more, including weddings and wedding receptions.
-The increasing popularity of the function hall prompted an enlargement of the kitchen and the addition of a cocktail lounge to the lodge.
+The increasing popularity of the function hall prompted an enlargement of the kitchen and the addition of a cocktail lounge to the Lodge.
 As the business grew, so too did the Saunders family.
 Albert and Connie welcomed two children, Albert Edward Saunders and Jean Louise Saunders.
+Another hurricane in 1956 resulted in severe damage to the camp.
+As a result of the damage, Al decided to enlarge and winterize the Lake House to make it a permanent home for the Saunders Family.

 Pinewood Lodge Campground